luofuli/DualRL/README.md

 <p align="center"><img src="fig/poster.png"></p>

 ## Reproducibility
-**In order to help you quickly reproduce the existing work of text style transfer, we release the outputs of all models and the corresponding references.**
+**In order to help you quickly reproduce the existing works of text style transfer, we release the outputs of all models and the corresponding references.**

 - **Outputs**: Generated results (outputs) of **10 baselines** and **our model** are in the `outputs/` directory.
 - **References**: Human references are in the `references/` directory.
 We also release the three more references we collected on the yelp test dataset, namely `reference[1,2,3].0`(the transferred references of negative sentences) and `reference[0,1,2,3].1` (the transferred references of positive sentences).
 The `reference0.0` and `reference0.1` are collected by [Li et al., 2018](https://github.com/shentianxiao/language-style-transfer).
 We **strongly recommend** that you use the released multi-references dataset because it has a stronger correlation with human evaluation results.